 Scotty McCreery Reveals Advice For Season 16 ‘American Idol’ Contestants: ‘Find What Makes You Unique’

-Scotty McCreery, the winner of ‘American Idol’s 10th season in 2011, embraced what set him apart from other music hopefuls during his time on the show and now he’s encouraging the revival’s contestants to do the same.
+Scotty McCreery, the winner of ‘American Idol’s 10th season in 2011, is encouraging the revival’s contestants to embrace what sets them apart from other music hopefuls.

 Scotty McCreery, 24, captured America’s hearts when he was the youngest winner of American Idol back in 2011 and after learning the ropes of the show, he has a lot to say to the new hopefuls competing in season 16.
 “I would say find what makes you unique and showcase that because just in my city alone in Milwaukee where I auditioned there were 15,000 people auditioning so you got to find what makes you different and you really got to showcase that,” the talented singer told us on the Mar.
 16 episode of the HollywoodLife podcast.
 “For me, I was a goofy looking baby faced 16-year-old that had a deep voice and that’s what I wanted to show case so I sang Josh Turner and they saw that so they moved me onto the next round.
 For other folks, it doesn’t have to be deep voice, it could be a really high voice, it could be just a growl, a grit to your voice that you have but just showcase what makes you unique.”